BenjiSantos/SafeFood/README.md

 Allowing to generate control, trust and security over the food you buy.

-## REPOSITORY FOR NASA MAP API BY SAFE FOOD
+## Repository for NASA MAP API BY SAFE FOOD

 https://github.com/carlosmcastro/SAFE_FOODS_MAPS_GIBS